terraform-ibm-modules/terraform-ibm-cloudant/README.md

 [![Terraform Registry](https://img.shields.io/badge/terraform-registry-623CE4?logo=terraform)](https://registry.terraform.io/modules/terraform-ibm-modules/cloudant/ibm/latest)

 This module supports provisioning a instance of the IBM Cloudant service.
 With a Lite plan, the instance is provisioned on a multi-tenant environment.
 With a standard plan, the instance can be provisioned either on a multi-tenant or on a dedicated environment.
+The module also supports the `standard-gen2` plan for Gen2 deployments.
 For more information, see [Plans and provisioning](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-ibm-cloud-public).

 <!-- BEGIN OVERVIEW HOOK -->
 ## Overview